-The University of Waikato is offering funding for students intending to enrol full-time in doctoral study in the Faculty of Health, Sport and Human Performance at the University of Waikato.
-The grant is open to New Zealand citizens, permanent residents, and international students.
+The University of Waikato is offering Scholarship for students intending to enrol full-time in doctoral study in the Faculty of Health, Sport and Human Performance at the University of Waikato.
+The scholarship is open to New Zealand citizens, permanent residents, and international students.

 The Air New Zealand Health and Well-being Doctoral Scholarship are established in 2018 through the partnership between Air New Zealand and the University of Waikato.

 The University of Waikato, informally Waikato University, is a comprehensive university in Hamilton, New Zealand established in 1964, with a satellite campus located in Tauranga.

 • Applications Deadline: December 01, 2018